international employment law firm alliance L&E Global

 The primary duty is to ensure, so far as is reasonably practicable, the health and safety of workers while the workers are at work in the business or undertaking.
 The primary duty is also to ensure, so far as is reasonably practicable, that the health and safety of other persons is not put at risk from work carried out as part of the conduct of the business or undertaking.
 The primary duty of care also contains some expressly listed key obligations, for example, the provision and maintenance of a work environment that is without risks to health and safety.

 The harmonised laws also impose health and safety duties on officers, workers and other persons at the workplace.
-Officers have a duty to exercise due diligence to ensure that the person conducting the business or undertaking complies with its duties or obligations.
-Workers and other persons at the workplace have the duty to take reasonable care for their own health and safety and the health and safety of others from their own actions, and to cooperate with persons conducting the business or undertaking to comply with the laws.
+Officers have a duty to exercise due diligence to ensure that the person conducting a business or undertaking complies with its duties or obligations.
+Workers and other persons at the workplace have the duty to take reasonable care for their own health and safety and the health and safety of others from their own actions, and to cooperate with the person conducting a business or undertaking to comply with the laws.

 Any questions